If you really needed another reason not to drink and drive, here it is: alcohol decreases your night vision.

 It’s well known that alcohol affects your ability to make good decisions, your reaction time, and your peripheral vision.
 These are all integral parts of being able to drive well.
 However, did you know that alcohol also causes direct problems with your eyes that add to your already inhibited state of mind?
 That’s just one more reason as to why you shouldn’t drink and drive, especially at night.
 Keep reading to learn more about the science behind how alcohol can impair your vision at night.

-How the Eye is Affected
+How Alcohol Affects the Eye

 Improving Night Vision

-Other than that, there are several ways you can try to improve how well you see at night while you are driving.
+Other than that, there are several ways you can improve how well you see at night while you are driving.
 Some people have such terrible night vision that they can’t drive after dark at all without risking getting into an accident.

 One way you can boost your night vision abilities is to increase your vitamin A intake, which can help to improve your night vision.
 You can do this by eating more carrots, of course.
 However, it will take a whole lot of carrots to give you enough vitamin A to boost your night vision that much.
 Or, you can eat and drink other beverages and foods that contain vitamin A, leafy green vegetables, or you can take a vitamin A supplement.

 You can also boost your intake of lutein, a nutrient found in a variety of foods.
 Lutein is very beneficial for your eye health and one of those benefits happens to include your ability to see at night.
 You can find high amounts of lutein in green leafy vegetables like spinach and kale.
 It’s in a variety of other foods as well.